ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 database
-  Name of the RACF database to use for the purge operation.
+  Name of the RACF database to use for the purge state.

-  This option is only applicable when :emphasis:`operation=purge`.
+  This option is only applicable when :emphasis:`state=purge`.

   | **required**: False
   | **type**: str

 keep_dump
-  Whether to keep the database dump data sets after the purge operation completes.
+  Whether to keep the database dump data sets after the purge completes.

-  This option is only applicable when :emphasis:`operation=purge`.
+  This option is only applicable when :emphasis:`state=purge`.

   When set to :literal:`true`\ , the IRRDBU00 dump data set and IRRRID00 CLIST is retained for debugging or auditing purposes.

-  When set to :literal:`false`\ , these temporary data sets are deleted after the purge operation.
+  When set to :literal:`false`\ , these temporary data sets are deleted after the purge.

   | **required**: False
   | **type**: bool